Natural Dyeing with Black Walnut Husks

 After mordanting I rinsed the cloth once, then put it back into the reserved black walnut tannin bath.
 When I set up the tannin bath I only brought the temperature up to 120°F because high temperatures will damage tannin.
 Once mordanting is complete the results are permanent and high temperatures can by applied.
 I should mention that I didn’t add any additional walnut husk powder, I just slowly brought the leftover bath up to 180°F and held it there for an hour stirring every so often.
 Then I turned off the heat, made sure the fabric was fully submerged, and let it steep for several hours.
 By the end of the day I was happy with the colors so I rinsed the cloth just once and hung it on the line to dry.

-After washing and drying these are the colors I achieved at 15% WOF.
-The bleached linen on the left, unbleached linen in the center, and unbleached linen modified with ferrous sulfate at 3.5% WOF on the right.
-I fully expected the unbleached linen to be a lot darker than the bleached linen.
-That was surprising to me!
+After washing and drying these are the colors I achieved at 15% WOF: bleached linen on the left, unbleached linen in the center, and unbleached linen modified with ferrous sulfate at 3.5% WOF on the right.
+I was surprised by these results as I fully expected the unbleached linen to be a lot darker than the bleached linen.
 In the photo the piece modified with iron looks gray but is actually a warm smokey brown.
+The photo below is more accurate.

 Black Walnut Hulls-ground